Gurjot-0031/SOEN-6011/README.md

-# SOEN-6011
-# Software engineering processes project
+# Software engineering processes project - A scientific POWER Function
-# Name - GURJOT SINGH
-# Student ID - 40091208

 A console based Java application, it is a scientific power function without using any inbuilt Java.Math library methods.
 Approximation techniques have been used to develop the solution.